SEARCH PROJECTS BY AGE:

 Colored Pencil Cosmic Cat Drawings

 If you love creating with colored pencils, these cosmic cats will really be up your alley!
 Check out these clear, easy-to-follow instructions that will guide you in creating your own unique version.
 When you are working with colored pencil, especially as a beginner, you may want to initially keep your drawings small and then make larger drawings as you grow more comfortable with colored pencil techniques.
-We strongly encourage checking out the “Basics of Using Colored Pencils” post below.
+We strongly encourage checking out the “Basics of Using Colored Pencils” post below. *Note: Younger children may find it easier to draw a basic cat face and work from there as opposed to using a grid system to draw one from a reference photo.

 Basics of Using Colored Pencils